T-SURYANARAYANAN/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 ### RESULTS
-Implement  SISO Shift Register using verilog and validating their functionality using their functional tables executed successfully.
+Implementation of  SISO Shift Register using verilog and validating their functionality using their functional tables executed successfully.